50 Unforgettable Things to Do in Riviera Nayarit

 26. Take a macrame workshop

-As you stroll through the shops in Nayarit, chances are you’re going to see lots of macrame crafts and artwork.
+As you stroll through the shops in Nayarit, chances are you’ll see lots of macrame crafts and artwork.
 From hammocks to plant and wall hangers, macrame is a popular art and skill among the locals.
 My friend Eva hosts her very own macrame workshop in Sayulita.

 I have taken Eva’s macrame shop and learned how to do the basic macrame knots.
-I already created my first macrame planter from the very first class!
+From the very first class, I already created my first macrame planter!
 If you enjoy making art, this is a fun thing to do while traveling the Riviera Nayarit.

 27. Celebrate Day of the Dead

 Day of the Dead (Dia de Los Muertos) is one of Mexico’s most famous celebrations and traditions.
-If you’re in the Riviera Nayarit November 1-2nd, do head to one of the larger towns to celebrate the Day of the Dead with the local community.
+If you’re in the Riviera Nayarit from November 1-2nd, head to one of the larger towns to celebrate Day of the Dead with the local community.

 28. Go on an eco-luxurious yoga retreat

 The Riviera Nayarit is home to many health-conscious artists, yogis, healers, and more.
-The state is known for offering services for your well-being: spas, yoga retreats, natural therapies, pilates, and more.
+The state is known for offering well-being boosting treatments and activities including spas, yoga retreats, natural therapies, pilates, and more.

-You will be able to find such services in nearly all of the Riviera Nayarit’s smaller towns – Sayulita, San Pancho, Lo de Marcos.
-But if you want to go on a full, week-long retreat in an eco-luxurious jungly escape, check out the Haramara Retreat.
+You’ll find these experiences in nearly all of the Riviera Nayarit’s smaller towns – Sayulita, San Pancho, Lo de Marcos.
+But if you want to go on a full, week-long retreat in an eco-luxurious jungle escape, check out the Haramara Retreat.

 29. Attend one of Nayarit’s many festivals

 If you’re not sure what to do in Riviera Nayarit during your stay, all you need to do is check the calendar for upcoming events and festivals!
-Nayarit has dozens of festivities happening all the time, especially between January-April during the high season.
+Nayarit has exciting festivities that happen all throughout the year, especially between January and April during the high season.

 30. Watch the sunset over the Pacific Ocean

-Watching the sunset is obviously the best “free” thing to do in Riviera Nayarit and let me just say that, boy, does Nayarit deliver on its sunsets!
+Watching the sunset is obviously the best “free” thing to do in Riviera Nayarit.
+After living here for years, let me just say that, boy, does Nayarit deliver on its sunsets!

 31. Sail around the Bandera’s Bay